ffromani/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 ```

 Using the `Watch` endpoint, client applications can be notified of the pod resource allocation changes as soon as possible.
-However, the state of a pod will not be sent up until the first resource allocation change, which is the pod deletion in the worst case.
+Users of the API must be aware that the implemantation is allowed to not send the state of a pod up until the actual resource allocation
+change is accepted by the system.
 Client applications who need to have the complete resource allocation picture thus need to consume both `List` and `Watch` endpoints.

 The `resourceVersion` found in the responses of both APIs allows client applications to identify the most recent information.